mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/on-prem-alpha/index.md

       enabled: false
 ```

-3. Select your On Premise Provider we have created at the previous step.
+3. Select your **On Premise Provider** created in the previous step.

 4. Paste the contents of your `inventory.yaml` file into the inventory field.
 Ensure that your inventory.yaml does **not** specify the following line: